MuhammadHammadShah/TYPESCRIPT_help/README.md

 # TYPESCRIPT_help
-follow these step and your code will compile  correctly
+follow these steps and your code will compile  correctly